cl3968/NYCEats/README.md

 1. as non-registered user, I can register a new account with the site
 2. as a user, I can log in to the site
-3. as a user, I can write a review and upload pictures with my review
+3. as a user, I can write a review
-4. as a user, I can view all my reviews
+4. as a user, I can view all my reviews in chronological order
-5. as a non-registered user and user, I can view and search for resturants
+5. as a non-registered user and user, I can view and search for resturants and use the random restaurant generator

 ## Research Topics